Missouri Court Rules in Favor of Planned Parenthood Medicaid Patients; ‘Defunding’ is Unconstitutional

 Despite the state’s unconstitutional refusal to pay for services provided to patients via Medicaid, Missouri’s 11 Planned Parenthood health centers have continued to provide care to those patients without reimbursement.

-Today’s decision affirms a 2020 state Supreme Court ruling that ruled defunding Planned Parenthood through the state’s budget is unconstitutional.
+Today’s decision affirms a 2020 state Supreme Court ruling that found defunding Planned Parenthood through the state’s budget is unconstitutional.
 The targeting of Planned Parenthood also violates federal Medicaid law, which protects every patient’s freedom to choose any willing and qualified provider, including Planned Parenthood.

 Statement from Yamelsie Rodríguez, president and CEO, Planned Parenthood of the St. Louis Region and Southwest Missouri: